-{{-- What Needs Attention Right Now --}}
+What Needs Attention Right Now

-Operational vs Executive: Different Animal Entirely
+Operational vs Executive: A Different Design Problem

 An executive dashboard and an operational dashboard serve different people, at different cadences, with different levels of detail.
 Confusing the two is the most common reason operational dashboards fail.
 They get designed like executive summaries with slightly more data, when they should be designed like air traffic control screens.

 The differences are structural, not cosmetic.
 Every dimension of the dashboard changes depending on whether the audience is a CEO checking in once a day or a shift manager monitoring flow every few minutes.
+This distinction affects everything from layout choices to refresh rates to the type of information that earns screen space.

 | Dimension | Executive Dashboard | Operational Dashboard |